Oral Cancer Screening

 Mouth Cancer Tests

-Many people only think of the dentist as responsible for cleaning the teeth and helping them achieve that “after the dentist feeling” of a fresh, radiant mouth.
-However, your dentist does much more than simply clean your teeth – s/he evaluates your oral health as it relates to your entire body.
 Mouth cancer tests should be performed at each dental checkup, and any changes that occur between your appointments should be noted and addressed immediately.
 Early diagnosis is key to the successful treatment of oral cancer, and our team is dedicated to using this advanced technology in order to keep abreast of our patients’ health.

-Dentists are trained to examine the oral cavity as a whole, not just the teeth.
+Dental professionals are trained to examine the oral cavity as a whole, not just the teeth.
 The cheeks, tongue, floor of the mouth, gums, upper palate, back of the throat, and neck will all be manually felt for hardened masses and swollen lymph nodes.
 Other abnormalities such as white or red patches, lumps, loose teeth, and ulcerations will also be looked for.
 Using OralID, we are able to see things in a different light and detect the earliest signs of concern.
 OralID uses proven fluorescence technology to detect even the earliest stages of mouth cancer.

 At Pleasant Plains Dental, we are concerned for your oral health and your overall health.
 We understand that these two work together and can greatly impact your life – both positively and negatively.
 We are committed to providing you with the comprehensive and complete care that you and your family deserve.
 Contact us today for an appointment.